 Most citizens are well-informed of a broad range of public policies.
-10 9

-Many citizens are well-informed of individual public policies.
-8

-7

-6

-Few citizens are well-informed of public policies; most citizens have only a rudimental knowledge of 5

-public policies.
-4

-3

-Most citizens are not aware of public policies.
-2

-1

-G9.2 Open Government

-Does the government publish data and information in a way that strengthens citizens' capacity to hold the government accountable?

-This question assesses whether or. to what extent (diversity and detail of information, timeliness of publication, availability of retrospective time periods, relevance compared to demand) the government publishes data that allows citizens to hold the government accountable and how user-friendly (e.g., data formats and easy access, provision of documentation or user guides to avoid unnecessary question loops) this data is.

-The government publishes data and information in a comprehensive, timely and user-friendly way.
-10 9 The government most of the time publishes data and information in a comprehensive, timely and user- friendly way.
-8 7 6 The government publishes data in a limited and not timely or user-friendly way. - The government publishes (almost) no relevant data.
-2 1 Equality of Participation (Income/ Education)
+10 9 Many citizens are well-informed of individual public policies.
+8 7 6 Few citizens are well-informed of public policies; most citizens have only a rudimental knowledge of public policies.
+5 4 3 Most citizens are not aware of public policies.
+2 1 Open Government Does the government publish data and information in a way that strengthens capacity to hold the government accountable? itizen s' This question assesses whether or. to what extent (diversity and detail of information, timeliness of publication, a of retrospective time periods, relevance compared to demand) the government publishes data that allows citizen the government accountable and how user-friendly (e.g., data formats and easy access, provision of documentation guides to avoid unnecessary question loops) this data is. ns to ho old The government publishes data and information in a comprehensive, timely and user-friendly way.
+10 9 The government most of the time publishes data and information in a comprehensive, timely and user-friendly way.
+8 7 6 The government publishes data in a limited and not timely or user-friendly way.
+5 4 3 The government publishes (almost) no relevant data.
+2 , , , , , , , , , , , , , , , , , , ,

+G9.3 Equality of Participation (Gender/ Age)